Relativistic mass and modern physics: The Landau Lifshitz way of introducing mass

-Okun remarks \cite{19} that the first textbook in the world in which mass was velocity-independent was ``The classical theory of fields'' by Landau and Lifshitz, first published in 1940.
+Okun remarks \cite{19} that the first textbook in the world in which mass was velocity-independent was \textit{The Classical Theory of Fields} by Landau and Lifshitz, first published in 1940.
 There was a good reason why Landau and Lifshitz did not use relativistic mass: they had based their presentation on the principle of least action.
 And this method leaves little room for relativistic mass, or, rather, makes its use obsolete and unnecessary.

-Indeed, let us consider a free relativistic particle.
+Let us consider a free relativistic particle.
 Landau and Lifshitz's reasoning goes as follows \cite{20}.
-The action integral for this particle should be independent on our choice of reference frame, according to the principle of relativity.
+The action integral for this particle should be independent of our choice of reference frame, according to the principle of relativity.
 Furthermore, the integrand should be a differential of the first order.
-A free particle can provide only one scalar of this kind - the interval $ds=\sqrt{c^2\,dt^2-d\vec{r}^{\,2}}$.
+A free particle can provide only one scalar of this kind: the invariant interval $ds=\sqrt{c^2\,dt^2-d{r}^{2}}$.
 Therefore, for a free particle the expected form of the action is

-Here $c$ is the light velocity and the first integral is along the world line of the particle, $a$ and $b$ being two particular events of the arrival of the particle at the initial and final positions at definite times $t_1$ and $t_2$. $\alpha$ is some constant and it must be positive lest the action become unbounded from below.
+where $c$ is the light velocity and the first integral is along the world line of the particle, $a$ and $b$ being the events defined by the arrival of the particle at the initial and final positions at definite times $t_1$ and $t_2$.
+The constant $\alpha$ must be positive, lest the action become unbounded from below.

-The physical meaning of the constant $\alpha$ becomes evident if we consider the non-relativistic limit of the relativistic Lagrangian from (\ref{eq1}):
+The physical meaning of the constant $\alpha$ becomes evident if we consider the nonrelativistic limit of the relativistic Lagrangian from Eq.~(\ref{eq1}):